Infant brain injury lawyers representing victims of medical malpractice in Yuma, Tucson, Glendale, Chandler and Phoenix, AZ.

 Congenital herpes encephalitis: If the mother has an active herpes infection and delivers vaginally the baby will get it.
 Often it spreads to the brain and may cause brain damage.
 This can be avoided by testing all pregnant women for herpes and delivering babies by C-section.
 Failure to diagnose the infection and perform a Caesarian might be grounds for a malpractice claim.

-If your child has suffered brain damage and you suspect that medical malpractice is the cause, call us today for a free, no-obligation consultation.
+If your child has suffered brain damage and you suspect that medical malpractice is the cause, call our experienced Phoenix, AZ infant brain damage attorneys today for a free, no-obligation consultation.
 It costs you nothing to hire us, and you will owe nothing unless we win money for your child.